In recent years, hybrid vehicles have gained significant traction in the automotive industry.

 Lightweight Materials

-• Composite Materials: Researchers have developed structural composites that store and discharge electrical energy while remaining strong and lightweight.
+Composite Materials: Researchers have developed structural composites that store and discharge electrical energy while remaining strong and lightweight.
+These materials can serve as both car body components and energy storage units, improving overall efficiency.

-• Magnesium and Titanium: Plastically formed high-strength materials like magnesium and titanium are finding applications in sheet, profile, and tube forming operations.
+Magnesium and Titanium: Plastically formed high-strength materials like magnesium and titanium are finding applications in sheet, profile, and tube forming operations.
+Lightweight components made from these materials contribute to fuel savings and emissions reduction.

 Engine Efficiency

-• Advanced Engine Designs: Smaller, more efficient engines are a hallmark of modern hybrid cars.
+Advanced Engine Designs: Smaller, more efficient engines are a hallmark of modern hybrid cars.
 These engines, combined with lightweight materials, enhance overall vehicle performance.

-• Cooling Innovations: Researchers are developing compounds that improve cooling efficiency for power electronic components and electric motors.
+Cooling Innovations: Researchers are developing compounds that improve cooling efficiency for power electronic components and electric motors.
 Smaller, more efficient cooling systems contribute to weight reduction and better performance.

 The Future of Hybrid Technology: Self-Driving and Renewable Integration